Why Fabric Structures Over Pre Engineered Buildings?

-Pre-engineered metal buildings (PEMB) are growing in popularity because of the benefits they offer compared to traditional construction: reduced construction time, customizability and energy efficiency.
+Pre-engineered metal buildings (PEMB) are growing in popularity because of their benefits compared to traditional construction: reduced construction time, customizability, and energy efficiency.

-PEMB do retain these advantages against traditional steel building construction.
+PEMB does retain these advantages against traditional steel building construction.
 However, fabric structures take these advantages to another level – where PEMB can’t compete.

 Engineered, Not Pre-Engineered

 In contrast, Legacy custom engineers each fabric structure.
 This allows the customer to choose any option or combination of options to personalize the building around project specs and business needs.
 Engineering options not available in pre-engineered buildings include a conveyor slightly to one side of center, multiple cargo doors along each sidewall, or even completely open sidewalls.
-The building engineer will accommodate these items, as well as local building codes and regulations, into the finished building design.
+The building engineer will accommodate these items and local building codes and regulations into the finished building design.

 Fabric structures have none of these concerns.
 Depending on the type and weight of fabric chosen, the material has up to 12% translucency.
 This influx of natural light has benefits beyond creating a pleasant interior atmosphere.
 Lighting costs are reduced or eliminated, along with lost time due to dead lights and replacement.

 Unlike steel, fabric is a non-conductive, climate-responsive building material.
 Rather than magnifying the heat or cold outside the building, the fabric better retains the inside temperature.
 The climate-responsive building material prevents temperature swings inside the building, making climate control easier and less expensive, and reducing condensation and moisture build-up.